xianan2/audio-transcriber/README.md

 ## Application Start-up
 Once docker is running on your system, **click on [`start-app.bat`](./start-app.bat)** to start the Audio Transcriber web application.
 The batch script will open **http://localhost:3000/** in your default browser.

+Windows Defender may raise an Unknown Publisher warning when running the various .bat scripts, simply click on **More Info** then **Run Anyway**.

 ### Ports
 The application uses **port 5000 for backend** and **port 3000 for frontend**.
 Please ensure that the two ports are **not being used**.
 This can be verified by: